grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - 300.0
       - [150.0, 1000.0]
     * - ss_cutoff
       - cutoff radius for the calculation of spin-spin couplings.
-Pairs with a larger distance than ss_cutoff will be neglected.
+Pairs with a larger distance than ss_cutoff will be neglected (only for ORCA).
       - 8.0
       - [0.1, 100.0]
     * - prog